 Carbon Deposition: How Geospatial Data Solutions Empower Organizations to neutralize their footprint

-• The importance of carbon deposition.
+• The importance of carbon sequestration.

 • Its relevance to organizations.